-All applicants are asked to submit a copy of their high school transcripts.
+All applicants are asked to submit an official copy of their high school transcripts.
 These transcripts are used for financial aid, scholarships, academic advisement and other purposes.
 The transcript is required for admission purposes only if the applicant:

 - a.
 Is less than 18 years old. - b.
-Is applying for a Health Sciences program.

-- c.
-Wishes to use the high school transcript to provide evidence of SAT or ACT scores (taken within three years of the application date to MTC) in order to qualify for Nursing or one of the other Health technologies. - d.
-Wants to be considered for a LIFE Scholarship or other types of financial programs that may require it. - e.
-Has been specifically requested to submit it to the Admissions Office. - f.
+Is applying for a Health Sciences program. - Wants to be considered for a LIFE Scholarship or other types of financial programs that may require it. - d.
+Has been specifically requested to submit it to the Admissions Office. - e.
 Is an international student requesting an I-20.